 Menu:

-I am a member of the Cryptography, Security, and Privacy (CrySP) research group, the Centre for Applied Cryptographic Research, the Networks and Distributed Systems Group, and the HCI Group.
+I am a member of the Cryptography, Security, and Privacy (CrySP) research group, the Cybersecurity and Privacy Institute (CPI), and the Systems and Networking Group.

 I completed my Ph.D. in Computer Science at Carnegie Mellon in August 2005.
 Prior to that, I received an M.S. in Computer Science from Carnegie Mellon and a Dipl.
 Informatik-Ing.
 ETH from ETH Zürich (Curriculum Vitae).